 Registered address of the Bank and its location is at: 43 Zhylianska Str., Kyiv, 01033, Ukraine.
+The country of incorporation is Ukraine.

 In its activities, the Bank is governed by the Laws of Ukraine "On Banks and Banking", "On Joint Stock Companies", "On Securities and Stock Market", "On Accounting and Financial Reporting in Ukraine", the Civil Code of Ukraine, the Commercial Code of Ukraine, other effective laws of Ukraine, as well as regulations issued by the National Bank of Ukraine and other government authorities.